Acsigen/sysadmin-playground/Containers/Kubernetes.md

 The web interface usually has a *LoadBalancer* or *NodePort* type and the database has a *ClusterIP* type.

+The User will connect to the frontend via *NodePort* or *LoadBalancer* and the frontend will communicate with the backend via *ClusterIP*.

+### Ingress Controller

+An Ingress Controller is basically a Load Balancer.
+The outside users will interact with your application through this load balancer which forwards the connection to the cluster nodes.

+The ingress controller also has an API component.
+Once the user reaches the ingress controller, an API call will be used to connect to the services inside the cluster.

+Ingress controllers are provided by the community (HAProxy, NGINX, Traefik, etc.).

+## Storage

+In Kubernetes, the Pod storage maps the storage defined at the container level to any type of storage (local or cloud).

+You can use a Pod Volume or PVC (Persistent Volume Claim).

+Pod Volumes are used to allocate storage that outlives a container and stays available during Pod lifetime and it can be directly bound to a specific storage type (e.g. storage on the node like you bind storage on the Docker host).

+With PVC, you request a bind access to a persistent volume.
+If there is not an exact match of specifications, the PVC will request a Storage Class which will create the Persistent Volume on demand according to your needs.

+### Volume Types

+There are multiple types of Pod Volumes (`pod.spec.volumes`):

+- `emptyDir`: Temporary directory that will be created on the host
+- `hostPath`: Persistent directory that will be mapped to an existing directory on the host

+To mount these volumes you need to configure `pod.spec.containers.volumeMounts`.

+For more volume types check `k explain pod.spec.volumes`.

 ## Change container runtime from Docker to CRI-O

 To change the container runtime you need to delete the current *minikube* setup and create a new one, then append `--container-runtime=cri-o` or `--container-runtime=containerd` to the `minikube start --driver=<driver_type>` command.